FlaxCommunityProjects/flax-custom-visject-plugin/README.md

 ## Visject Window

 Opening the expression graph is currently rather disappointing.
 So, in this step, we'll create our own window with a Visject surface for it.
-Such a window has an asset, a surface, a live-preview and a number of parameters.
+Such a window has an asset, a temporary copy of the asset, a number of parameters, a surface and a live-preview.

 ### Basic Implementation